theori-io/theori-io.github.io/_posts/2022-06-17-binary-searching-into-cvmserver.md

      printf("response: %s\n", xpc_copy_description(res));
 ```

-The rest of the article will explain how to gain a code execution in sandboxed root privilege through this vulnerability.
+The rest of the article will explain how to gain code execution in sandboxed root privilege through this vulnerability.

 1. Controlling uninitialized values on the heap
 2. Inferring the daemon's memory layout using binary search